GPS Tracker For Hiking

 DeLorme inReach Explorer

-- 2-way satellite communication for messaging, tracking, and SOS capabilities
+- 2-way satellite communication for messaging, tracking, and SOS

 - Built-in GPS and navigation with preloaded DeLorme topographic maps

-- Waterproof and impact-resistant design for use in various outdoor conditions
+- Waterproof and impact-resistant build

 - Built-in compass, barometer, and accelerometer